-&lt;sup>29 Section 25(1) community benefit requirements in major contracts those detailed in the National Standards for Community Engagement as well as ensuring procurement staff have or will be developed to have the relevant communication and engagement skills.
+The College will take note of available good practice/principles of engagement including those detailed in the National Standards for Community Engagement32 as well as ensuring procurement staff have or will be developed to have the relevant communication and engagement skills.
 The College will consider each procurement, the community affected by the resultant contract and ensure any affected organisations/persons are consulted (e.g. impact on service for students, or a local contract that could be combined with other similar institution's needs).
 Such consultation will always be on a scale and approach relevant to the procurement in question.
 All of the above will be embedded in the College's procurement practice.